victornava/markdown-ruby/notebook.md

 # 2017-05-14

-Todays plan is to augment our rudimentary markdown converter to handle the rest headings and lists.
+Todays plan is to expand our rudimentary markdown converter to handle:

+  - headings
+  - lists

 Let's start with h1